 In 1988, supporters of Guyton helped to organize his effort and the Heidelberg Project was officially incorporated.
-The Heidelberg Project’s mission is to inspire people to appreciate and use artistic expression to enrich their lives and to improve the social and economic health of the greater community.
+The Heidelberg Project’s vision is to inspire people to appreciate and use artistic expression to enrich their lives and to improve the social and economic health of the greater community.
 The HP was born out of Guyton’s own experiences and hardships growing up in a community that had experienced devastating changes.
 What used to be a diverse, working class neighborhood over the years became a community characterized by violence, racism, abandonment, despair and poverty.
 Such conditions became the pretext for the birth of what is known today as the HP.

 Much like conducting a symphony, Guyton systematically re-arranged the existing landscape on Heidelberg Street by incorporating found objects, the street, the trees, the sidewalks, abandoned houses, vacant lots, nature and even the people!
 To this end, Guyton’s work was met, by some, with fierce disdain and in the first 18 years became the subject of great controversy and heated debates.
 Guyton claimed that his art was a medicine—a bitter pill to swallow—for the people and that the pros and cons were part of the process.

 The medicine appears to have had a healing effect.
 Residents who would never visit the Detroit Institute of Arts or the Detroit Symphony Orchestra have become educated about art and participate in HP programs, festivals and forums.
 We provide modest jobs and an outdoor space in which members of the community can come together to reflect, play, create and interact with people from around the world.
 This practice builds a sense of self-worth and pride.

 This pride, then, becomes the protection of the Heidelberg Project and is a demonstration of its success.
 This practice explains how the Heidelberg Project site remains undisrupted in a community that is quite literally desecrated.
 More than 30 years of renewing the human spirit can now successfully translate into rebuilding the community.